Non-smooth stochastic gradient descent using smoothing functions: The smoothing stochastic gradient method

 One can easily show using an LP formulation that the maximum value of~$t$ is~$1/4$ with the optimal solution~$(a,b)=(1/4,3/4)$.
 This result shows that the best bound the SSG algorithm could achieve for the expected risk problem~\eqref{problem: f(x)} in the convex case is of the order of $1/T^{1/4}$. \eproof

-Before moving on to the nonconvex case, we note that the best convergence rate of the SSG algorithm in the convex setting is of the order of~$T^{1/4}$, which matches the rate for a different non-smooth convex stochastic composition problem (see \cite{wang2017stochastic}), where the non-smoothness lies instead in the inner function~$\psi$.
-In Section~\ref{section: compositional} and~Section~\ref{section: finite-sum}, we will demonstrate how the non-smooth convex compositional problems~\eqref{prob:1} and~\eqref{prob:2} can be fitted in the SSG algorithm as instances of the general problem \eqref{problem: f(x)}, thereby allowing the SSG method to achieve the developed convergence rate of the non-smooth convex compositional setting.
+Before moving on to the non-convex case, we note that the best convergence rate of the SSG algorithm in the convex setting is of the order of~$T^{1/4}$, which matches the rate for a different non-smooth convex stochastic composition problem (see \cite{wang2017stochastic}), where the non-smoothness lies instead in the inner function~$\psi$.
+Faster rates in this related compositional setting typically rely on additional structure or acceleration (see~\cite{wang2017accelerating} and Appendix~C).
+In Section~\ref{section: compositional} and~Section~\ref{section: finite-sum}, we will demonstrate how the non-smooth compositional problems~\eqref{prob:1} and~\eqref{prob:2} in the convex case can be fitted in the SSG algorithm as instances of the general problem \eqref{problem: f(x)}, thereby allowing the SSG method to achieve the developed convergence rate of the non-smooth convex compositional setting.

+\begin{remark} We also note that, in some special settings, Problem~\eqref{prob:1} can be reformulated through a saddle-point representation.
+For example, when $\phi(\cdot)=|\cdot|$, one has $|t|=\max_{y\in[-1,1]} yt$, and hence Problem~\eqref{prob:1} can be written as

+For such a formulation, standard stochastic primal--dual methods can achieve an $\Ocal(T^{-1/2})$ rate in terms of the expected primal--dual gap of a weighted average of the iterates, under a convex--concave assumption (see~\cite{nemirovski2009robust,juditsky2011solving}).
+However, this rate is not applicable in our setting because when the inner function $\psi$ is nonlinear (for instance quadratic), the saddle-point reformulation is generally not convex--concave, and thus the standard primal--dual convergence theory does not directly apply.
+This situation commonly arises in machine learning settings where $\psi$ represents a nonlinear prediction model. \end{remark}